Victor Caratini Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA among all league pitching staffs (4.15).
+- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.14).

-- His most recent time out was on Thursday, Sept.
-21 against the Pittsburgh Pirates, when the right-hander threw six innings, surrendering one earned run while giving up seven hits.
+- His last appearance was on Sunday against the Colorado Rockies, when the lefty threw six innings, surrendering three earned runs while giving up four hits.

-- The 33-year-old has a 3.80 ERA and 6.2 strikeouts per nine innings across 23 games this season, while giving up a batting average of .256 to his opponents.
+- In six games this season, the 24-year-old has amassed an ERA of 3.00, with 6.3 strikeouts per nine innings.
+Opponents are hitting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.